Hi! Today we are taking a look at pirate weapons.

 They showed up in their ships (see Sail HO!,) raised their pirate flag and that was enough to cause fear and allow them to win—often without a fight.
 It was indeed a great weapon for them.
 Their goal was to get what they wanted while doing as little damage as needed.
 They didn’t want to damage the ship, or the loot they were going after, and they did not want to risk injury to themselves.

-This History of Pirate Weapons is great.
-Take a look at all of the different pirate weapons from cannons, to daggers, to bucklers and boarding axes.
+This historical information on weapons takes a look at all of the different pirate weapons from cannons, to daggers, to bucklers and boarding axes.
 It also gives alternative names for weapons and the unusual weapons I mentioned in the intro are in there too–in case you were curious.
 Be sure to click through on the list to see more about the weapons.

 Pirate Weapon Books